DamienToomey/devops_cheatsheet/README.md

 ```
 .
-├── chapters     <-- contains the different chapters of the cheatsheet in markdown
+├── .gitignore   <-- make git ignore certain files
 ├── images       <-- contains images used in the cheatsheet
-├── Makefile     <-- generate svg images from plantuml and html
+├── parts        <-- contains the different parts and chapters of the cheatsheet in markdown
 ├── README.md    <-- file you are reading
-└── temp.txt     <-- empty text file used in examples
+└── temp.txt     <-- empty text file used in the examples
 ```

 Every example assumes a clean initial repository in both local and remote repositories, i.e.